 In this article, we’ll provide you with 11 free interview evaluation forms and scorecards that you can customize for specific kinds of interviews and job roles.

-If you need a place to store interview evaluations, scorecards, and other hiring documents, get rid of your paper files and move to cloud-based applicant tracking software (ATS), check out our review of the best ATS systems on the market.
+If you need a place to store interview evaluations, scorecards, and other hiring documents, get rid of your paper files and move to cloud-based applicant tracking software (ATS).
+Check out FreshTeam for a free option that makes it easy to follow up with stellar candidates in a timely fashion.
+Get started today:

 1. Simple Interview Evaluation Form